Discriminant of the ordinary transversal singularity type. The global equivalence class: Examples, classes of some strata of and applications

 \subsection{A bound on jumps of multiplicity}

-Let $X\sset M$ be a hypersurface of dimension $n$, suppose $Z=Sing(X)$ is a smooth compact connected curve, the generic multiplicity of $X$ along $Z$ is $p$ and the generic transversal type is ordinary.
-Suppose that at some points of $Z$ the multiplicity jumps: $\{mult(X,\p_i)=p+p_i\}_i$.
-Using the degree of the discriminant we bound the number of such points.
+Let $X\sset M$ be a hypersurface of dimension $n$. \marginpar{{\bf WHY not k instead of k???}} Suppose $Z=Sing(X)$ is a smooth projective irreducible curve, the generic multiplicity of $X$ along $Z$ is $p$ and the generic transversal type is ordinary. \bprop Suppose that at some points of $Z$ the multiplicity jumps, $\{mult(X,\p_i)=p+p_i\}_i$.
+Then

+\eprop \bpr The discriminant $\De^\bot\sset Z$ is zero dimensional, thus it is enough to compute the local degrees of $\De^\bot$ at the points $\{\p_i\}_i$.